federicobassetto/simpler-xmas/master-plan.md

    - Once all 5 are complete, the server triggers the plan generation (see section 5) and the client navigates to `/plan/[sessionId]`.

 4. **Plan page / advent‑style calendar** (`/plan/[sessionId]`)
-   - Represents a **two‑week plan** leading up to Christmas: 14 days of small activities aligned with the user’s wish and answers.
+   - Represents a **25‑day advent plan** (December 1–25): 25 days of small activities aligned with the user's wish and answers.
    - Layout:
      - Intro section summarising the user’s wish in one sentence (mirrored back via AI, but gently rephrased).
-     - Grid of 14 “day cards” (2 or 3 columns) styled like a minimalist advent calendar.
+     - Grid of 25 "day cards" (2 or 3 columns) styled like a minimalist advent calendar.
      - Each card shows:
        - Day label, e.g. “Day 1”, “Day 2”.
        - The calendar date relative to **this year’s upcoming 25 December**.